DarlingtonAlban/Darlington_Portfolio/README.md

 ### Results

-1. From the data below it shows that people spend alot of money to insurance their health, meaning that people take their health very seriously as the old saying goes, health is wealth.
+1. From the data below it shows that people spend alot of money to insurance their health which totals $17,755,824.9, meaning that people take their health very seriously as the old saying goes, health is wealth.
 2. In terms of age and gender,men between the age of 48-57 take their health insurance very seriously as they spend more on insuring their health.
 3. The region that is most involved in health insurance is the southeast region.